-Finding the Balance Between Mania and Creativity - Words from a Mentally Ill Writer
+Finding the Balance Between Mania and Creativity - Words from a Mental Health Writer

-I write to heal.
+I write to heal, and I am a mental health writer so I write to help people.
 I find the act itself to be therapeutic.
 However, it can be a double-edged sword.
 Sometimes I become far too obsessed, losing myself in the work for hours on end.
 It feels like I am discovering something that already exists, and it is my job to get it onto the page before it disappears.
 I lose control.
 When I finally come to, the night has passed and I am mentally drained.

+It can be hard to find the balance, being a mental health writer, as sometimes I am following my creativity and sometimes it seems manic.
 When these periods are happening, I feel like I am doing my best work.
 So I persist with writing into the night and it costs me.
 It is almost as if that one night takes the same amount of energy that I would use in a week.
+I am a mental health writer who also has mental health issues, so I know what it’s like trying to balance your writing, mania and creativity.

 I wrote what follows during one of these sessions.
 Upon reflection this piece seems quite erratic, and honestly not that good.
 But other than cleaning up the grammar I have left it as it stands.
 I want to show you my mental state at the time, both with what I wrote and how I wrote it: